Advisor contact information

 Contact the advisor before registering each term to be sure you are on track.

-Plan your classes using the appropriate advising guide:
+Plan your classes using the current student course completion guide.

 Having trouble in class?

 - Let the teacher know right away

 - Make an appointment with your advisor to help identify other support services available for your success.

 - Use resources like study groups, tutoring labs, and online tutoring.

 - If you have financial aid, always contact Financial Aid before withdrawing from a class.

 - Get help with online classes and Desire to Learn from the Student Help Desk.